 Rabbit & Squirrel Shotgun Loads

 No. 6 lead shot has been the go-to shot size for rabbits and squirrels for as long as anyone can remember.
-For higher treetop squirrels, larger shot like No. 5 shot is perfect.
-Many hunters prefer also the even-larger No. 4 shot, but remember as the shot size goes up, you also have less pellets and more holes in your distance patterns.
+For higher treetop squirrels, a more powerful shot like No. 5 is perfect.
+Many hunters also prefer the even-larger No. 4 shot, but remember, as the shot size increases, you also have fewer pellets and more holes in your distance patterns.